bbokorney/intro-to-maps/README.md

 // Go through each comment.
 for(let comment of comments) {
-  // Check if we've seen this user before. if(!userCommentsMap.has(comment.username)) {
+  // Check if we haven't seen this user before. if(!userCommentsMap.has(comment.username)) {
-    // If we have seen this user before, initialize their
+    // If we haven't seen this user before, initialize their
     // list of comments to an empty array. userCommentsMap.set(comment.username, [])
   }

   // In one line we're doing the following:
-  // Getting the array of comments for this user.
+  // - Getting the array of comments for this user.
-  // Appending the new comment to the array. userCommentsMap.get(comment.username).push(comment.text) }
+  // - Appending the new comment to the array. userCommentsMap.get(comment.username).push(comment.text) }

 // Print out the comments grouped by the author.

 // Go through the list of usernames. for(let username of userCommentsMap.keys()) {
   console.log("User comments for '" + username + "':")